juliendoutre/juliendoutre.github.io/content/posts/computers-and-numbers.md

 ---
-title: "Do computers dream of imaginary numbers?"
+title: "How do computers understand and store numbers?"
 description: "How do computers understand and store numbers?"
 date: "2024-03-25"
 ---